Lobarbon/Indie-Land-api/README.md

 # Team7 2020 SOA Project

 ## Usage
-Please run `bunlde install` at the very first time.
+Please run `bundle install` at the very first time.

 ## Language of the Domain
 original JSON description -> our YAML description